anthonybench/powerjira/README.md

 ## **Get Started 🚀**
 <hr>

-To get started, clone the [interface repository](https://github.com/anthonybench/powerjira) and populate the config files per the readme.
+To get started, clone this repo and populate the config files per the readme.

 Specifically, you need 4 files.
 These can be named whatever you wish by editing `main.py:59`. \
 Below are the requirements of the file with the default (suggested) file names: